alecazam/kram/README.md

 R/RG/RGBA 8/16F/32F - use ktx2ktx2 and ktx2sc KTX2 to supercompress, use as source formats
 R8/RG8/R16F - input/output not aligned to 4 bytes to match KTX spec

-Basis - unsupported, will come with KTX2 support, can't encode KTX to Basis supercompression via ktx2sc, can transcode from UASTC/ETC1S at runtime, RDO
-Crunch - unsupported, has RDO, predecessor to Basis, Unity provides a release of this
+Basis - unsupported, will come with KTX2 support, can transcode from UASTC/ETC1S at runtime, RDO Crunch - unsupported, has RDO, predecessor to Basis, Unity provides a release of this

-KTX - breaks loads of mips with 4 byte length offset at the start of each level of mips, metadata/props aren't standardized and only ascii prop support so easy to dump out
+KTX - breaks loads of mips with 4 byte length offset at the start of each level of mips, metadata/props aren't standardized and only ascii prop support so easy to dump out, convert to ktx2 with ktx2ktx2 for some texture types, can only supercompress to zstd not Basis using ktx2ktx2 + ktxsc
 KTX2 - unsupported, no viewers, mips flipped from KTX, need to get working in kram and viewer, has compressed mips

 ```